raspberrypilearning/binary-hero/en/step_9.md

-## Challenge: taking it further
+## Challenge: take it further

-Your Binary Hero game is done now, but there are a few things you could do to make it even better!
+Your game is done now, but there are a few things you can do to make it even better if you want to!

-For example, can you add code to change how the stage looks if the correct note isn't played?
+For example, can you add code to change how the Stage looks if the correct note is not played?

 ```blocks
 when I start as a clone